 The Timeline of Losing Cravings

-The first thing you need to understand about the drug or alcohol cravings timeline is that nobody has ever died from temptation.
+The first thing you need to understand about the drug or alcohol cravings timeline is that it is normal.
 In early recovery, many people worry when they still have cravings.
-However, this is completely normal.
+However, this is very common and a part of the process.
 You need to realize that throughout addiction, your brain acclimates to using drugs when experiencing stress.
 Therefore, when you encounter stress, sadness, anger, and even happiness, you’ll have the desire to use again.

 Fortunately, the benefit of treatment is that evidence-based therapeutic methods help rewire the brain’s reward system.
 This is why cognitive behavioral therapy (CBT) is so successful.
 CBT teaches you to turn to healthier solutions when experiencing triggers.
 Over time, the cravings begin to minimize because you’ll find helpful solutions for coping with them.